-Many women often ask me how I manage to comb my hair, because their own hair is VERY tough and nearly impossible to comb.
-In fact, I recently had a concerned “covert” natural haired woman advice that I use a particular product to stretch my hair so it would be less kinky, easier to comb and not too painful.
+A lot of women often ask me how I manage to comb my natural hair, because their hair is VERY tough and nearly impossible to comb.
+In this post, i’d like to explain five reasons why your natural hair doesn’t have to be combed often.

 How often should you comb your hair?